 Who the $$$$ put that there!!!

 Seriously, what were they thinking?
-Right Smack bang in the middle of the view is the sodding great lump that is 1 Manhatten West.
-This all but obscures the view of the Empire State Building, you know the most iconic building in the world, and breaks up the panoramic view and completely spoils the experience.
+Right Smack bang in the middle of the view is the sodding great lump that is 1 Manhattan West.
+This all but obscures the view of the Empire State Building (only the most iconic building in the world), breaks up the panoramic view, and completely spoils the experience.

 This could have been the Best Deck in the City, but this one factor kills it.
 And we will stick to the Rock and Empire State…That said the Champagne bar definitely shoots up our Best Rooftop Bars in New York List!

 There is no shortage of other options in New York so if the Edge is not your cup of tea consider the other options!

 The Original and Still the best.
 There is just something so utterly iconic about the Experience everyone heading to New York should go up.
 You just haven’t seen New York until you have seen it from up here.